- SCU Home Page

 The credit requirements for the Federal Direct PLUS Loan program are substantially more flexible than credit requirements under non-federally guaranteed programs.
 If the parent does not meet the credit requirements, the parent may still receive the loan if s/he obtains an endorser (cosigner) who does meet the minimum credit requirements.

-NOTE: that Santa Clara University is not involved in the credit decision.
+NOTE: Santa Clara University is not involved in the credit decision.

 How does a parent apply for a Federal Direct PLUS Loan?